lowfatcomputing/psoc-tabular/README.md

     col u/l bit reg name bit reg name ...

+You will notice two registers for each IT.
+The +0x80 register is for U1 UDB's and the other is for U0 UDB's.

 #contact

 I'm Andreas Wagner, you can email me at andreas.wagner@lowfatcomputing.org or ping me (pointfree) on freenode.